phoenixprojectsoftware/HaloGS/ctf/README.txt

 Delete the last added entity.

 listctfitem
-Lists all the entities added aswell as visual cues in the map.
+Lists all the added entities in the console.
+Will also show visible cues in the map itself.